 Physical Benefits of Yoga for Your Body

 Your yoga practice makes your body stronger and more balanced.
 Each stretch and pose targets muscles you didn’t know existed.
 It also boosts your mobility and endurance.
-Studies show that just 20 minutes a day can make your body more resilient over time.
+Studies show that 20 minutes a day can make your body more resilient.

 Improved Flexibility and Strength

 Poses like cat-cow and plank stretch tight spots and build muscle.
-They strengthen your core and legs.
+They also strengthen your core and legs.
 After a while, your hamstrings and shoulders become more flexible.
-Arm balances like chaturanga also make your upper body stronger.
+Arm balances like chaturanga also strengthen your upper body.

 A 2020 study in the Journal of Bodywork and Movement Therapies found a 15% increase in flexibility after 10 weeks of yoga.